Wednesday, November 23, 2016

 5. Dominant mental quickness.

-So what causes this and is it a true phenomena?
-Some recent studies have tried to recreate this phenomena and only succeed to the point that the participants watching others fall at high rates of speed think their time falling was longer.
-As a result these studies pointed to the passage of time not slowing down but rather there is a perceived overestimation of time, in the one study done by Chess Stetson in 2007 he concluded; “we speculate that the involvement of the amygdala in emotional memory may lead to dilated duration judgments retrospectively, due to a richer, and perhaps secondary encoding of the memories.
+So what causes this, and is it a true phenomenon?
+Some recent studies have tried to recreate this phenomenon and have only succeeded to the point that the participants watching others fall at high rates of speed think their time falling was longer.
+As a result, these studies pointed to the passage of time not slowing down, but rather, there is a perceived overestimation of time.
+In one study done by Chess Stetson in 2007, he concluded, “we speculate that the involvement of the amygdala in emotional memory may lead to dilated duration judgments retrospectively, due to a richer, and perhaps secondary encoding of the memories.
 Upon later readout, such highly salient events may be erroneously interpreted to have spanned a greater period of time.
-(Stetson et al.
+(Stetson et al.)

-Still other studies ran numbers slightly faster than was tracked by the human eye.
-In theory the people should have been able to see the numbers if time slowed down.
+Still, other studies ran numbers slightly faster than what was tracked by the human eye.
+In theory, the people should have been able to see the numbers if time slowed down.
 They did not.
-The experimenters again concluded that time did not stand still for them or slow for them.
+The experimenters again concluded that time did not stand still for them or slow down for them.

 I find issues with most of these studies.
-In each study, the people knew they were not in any real danger such as during a free fall, and therefor the flight or fight temporal distortion really would not have been stimulated.
-Maybe, just maybe the human mind is smart enough to know when it should jump ship or not.
-The scientists should not be so quick to put this phenomena down to “memory effects.”
+In each study, the people knew they were not in any real danger, such as during a free fall, and therefore, the flight or fight temporal distortion really would not have been stimulated.
+Maybe, just maybe, the human mind is smart enough to know when it should jump ship or not.
+The scientists should not be so quick to put this phenomenon down to “memory effects.”

 All I know is that it is indeed a real phenomenon, perceived or not.
-I also realized that the older I get the less time stands still.
+I also realized that the older I get, the less time stands still.
 Now we do know the reason for this, or at least they say they do.
-It seems that as we get older we lay down less memory tracks since we have "been there and done that" so many times there is no reason for our brains and memory to lay down a new track.
+It seems that as we get older, we lay down fewer memory tracks since we have "been there and done that" so many times, there is no reason for our brains and memory to lay down a new track.
 When one is laying down new tracks, time slows.
-Time often seems expanded when we focus upon certain tasks.
-Look at a clock and watch he second hand, it will appear that time has slowed if you concentrate on each and every second movement compared to just sitting back and letting a minute tick by.
+Time often seems expanded when we focus on certain tasks.
+Look at a clock and watch the second hand; it will appear that time has slowed if you concentrate on each and every second movement compared to just sitting back and letting a minute tick by.